Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-l7vpFCb_aeo.md

 ### Transcript

-> uh plans to add new mobs we if you mean enemies yes we have plans to add the crab boss at some point that's the only one i know of right now but maybe we'll have more in the future
+> plans to add new mobs we if you mean enemies yes we have plans to add the crab boss at some point that's the only one i know of right now but maybe we'll have more in the future